Bhoopesh123/efk-setup/README_ELK_MetricBeat.md

-# ELK Set up on Ubunutu
+# ELK Set up with MetricBeat on Ubunutu

 The Elastic Stack — formerly known as the ELK Stack — is a collection of open-source software produced by Elastic which allows you to search, analyze, and visualize logs generated from any source in any format, a practice known as centralized logging.